-As mentioned above, approval for use of this enzyme would bring Australia and New Zealand into line with other jurisdictions where it is already authorised for use (China and Japan), and is consistent with the outcome of the safety assessment by EFSA.
+As mentioned above, approval for use of this enzyme would bring Australia and New Zealand into line with other jurisdictions where it is already authorised for use (China) and is consistent with the outcome of the safety assessment by EFSA.
 In this way, Australia and New Zealand will remain competitive with other international markets.
 This will also help foster continued innovation and improvements in food manufacturing techniques and processes.

-The conclusion of the risk assessment was there are no public health and safety issues associated with β -amylase from soybean a food processing aid in the manufacture of maltose syrup by starch processing.
-It is therefore appropriate that Australian and New Zealand food industries are given the opportunity to benefit from the use of this enzyme as an alternative to those currently permitted.
+The conclusion of the risk assessment was there are no public health and safety issues associated with using β -amylase (EC 3.2.1.2) sourced from soybean (Glycine max) as a food processing aid in starch processing to manufacture maltose syrup.
+It is therefore appropriate that Australian and New Zealand food industries are given the opportunity to benefit from the proposed use of this enzyme as an alternative to those currently permitted.
 Which enzyme preparation a food manufacturing company uses will depend on a number of economic and other factors.

-the promotion of fair trading in food
+• the promotion of fair trading in food